SmallSatGasTeam/GASPACS-Comms-Info/README.md

 GASPACS was launched on 12/21/2021 on SpaceX CRS-24.
 GASPACS is currently aboard the International Space Station (ISS), with deployment into orbit via the NanoRacks CubeSat Deployer (NRCSD) scheduled for the week of 1/24/2022.
 This page will be updated after deployment with information on tracking GASPACS and ongoing mission operations.

 # UPDATE: 1/28/2022!!
 GASPACS is in orbit and fully operational!!
 Several images, and telemetry data have been received.
-For updates and copies of the pictures, see our twitter: twitter.com/GASPACS_CubeSat
+For updates and copies of the pictures, see: [twitter.com/GASPACS_CubeSat](twitter.com/GASPACS_CubeSat)

 # HOW TO DEMODULATE/DECODE GASPACS IMAGES AND TELEMETRY:
 ## Note: this has only been tested to work on Windows 10.
 It should work on linux as well, but it is not tested.